input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::

-## Setup the DMQ node (unstable)
+## Set up the DMQ node (unstable)

 :::danger

 The DMQ node setup is currently **unstable** and not suitable for production use.

-During the stabilization and rampup phase of the DMQ network:
+During the stabilization and ramp-up phase of the DMQ network:

 - Signatures are still sent to the central aggregator (using the DMQ node is harmless)
 - This section is subject to frequent changes.